 The $27 per month subscription fee is on a per-user basis.
-However, if you’d like to integrate these modules into your classroom, I'd be happy to talk to you about group rates or school-based licensing.
+However, if you’d like to integrate our modules into your classroom, we’d be happy to talk to you about group rates or school-based licensing.

-Use the contact form below to get in touch with me.
+Use the contact form below to get in touch with us.

 Got a question we didn't quite answer?

 Give us your name, email, and tell us a little about what's going on.
 We'll be in touch ASAP.